kumarvkssrmcem/docs-clone/README.md

 now start the client side and the server side by running the commands

-npm run serverdev on the client side
+npm run devStart on the server side
 AND
-npm start on the server side
+npm start on the client side